jakubbican/canoe-scoreboard/README.md

 # Canoe Scoreboard

-A modern, responsive web application for displaying canoe competition scoreboards, compatible with the existing control application CanoeLiveInterface by Martin „Mako" Šlachta (STiming) .
+A web application for displaying canoe competition scoreboards, compatible with the existing control application CanoeLiveInterface by Martin „Mako" Šlachta (STiming) .
 This application is designed to work with different display types, including standard horizontal monitors, vertical displays, and custom LED walls.

 <div align="center">
   <a href="preview_lcd.png" target="_blank">